research

 working papers

-- Ethnic Exclusion and Hate Crimes against Immigrants: The Case of the Nomad Camps in ItalyTim Lars Allinger(Available upon request)
+- Do Exclusionary Policies Increase Hate Crimes?
+Evidence from the Nomad Camps in ItalyTim Lars Allinger(Available upon request)

 - How Citizens Perceive Others: The Role of Social Norms for Democracies